-Vaginal trainers are also commonly recommended after certain types of cancer treatments such as radiation therapy and surgery such as after hysterectomy.
+Using vaginal dilators and therapy is also commonly recommended after certain types of cancer treatments such as radiation therapy and surgery such as after a hysterectomy.

-For people with scar tissue, adhesions, post cancer vaginal stenosis, vaginal atrophy, and agenesis, the vaginal dilator therapy can be used to provide a gentle stretch that over time leads to improvement in elongation and width and of the vagina's canal, as well as improvements in mobility and elasticity of the vaginal tissue.
+For women with vaginal scar tissue, adhesions, post cancer vaginal stenosis, a condition like vaginal atrophy, and agenesis, vaginal dilator therapy can help to provide a gentle stretch that over time leads to improvement in elongation and width and of the vagina's canal, as well as improvements in mobility and elasticity of the vaginal tissue.

-For people with pain involving muscular overuse or spasms, including vaginismus, levator ani syndrome, vestibulodynia, and dyspareunia (pain with sex), they can be used to help train the brain and the pelvic floor muscles to have better coordination to expand and relax during sexual activity which can improve patients sexual health and sex life.
+For people with pain involving muscular overuse or spasms, including vaginismus, levator ani syndrome, vestibulodynia, and dyspareunia (pain during sexual intercourse), dilator physical therapy can be used to help train the brain and the pelvic floor muscles to have better coordination to expand and relax during sexual activity which can improve patients sexual health and sex life.

-This works by providing a gentle stretch in combination with breathing and pelvic floor relaxation techniques to help train the muscles and recover mobility in the vaginal tissue gently and progressively with the larger sizes.
+This works by providing a gentle stretch in combination with breathing and pelvic floor relaxation techniques to help train the muscles and recover mobility in the vaginal tissue gently and progressively with the larger sizes of dilators.
 The process is sometimes referred to as vaginal dilation.

 Other common women's health conditions that benefit from the using proper dilator training protocol include vulvodynia, menopause, atrophy, vaginismus, muscle spasms around the opening of the vagina and gender affirming procedures.

-When it comes to finding the right size to begin your vaginal dilator therapy, consult your physical therapist first and most importantly, listen to your body.
-However, as a guide, when you can comfortably use a dilator in multiple positions and with movement, you are ready to move on to the next size.
+When it comes to finding the right sizes to begin training with a vaginal dilator, consult your physical therapist first and most importantly, listen to your body.
+However, as a guide, when you can comfortably use a vaginal dilator in multiple positions and with movement, you are ready to move on to the next size.
 Position changes with the trainer in allow for variation in pelvic floor muscle, pelvic organ, and vaginal canal position.

-By practicing using the dilator in different positions such as laying on your back, hands and knees, deep squat, and lying on your side, your organs shift around the canal and the device and allow for gentle mobilization of the tissue.
+By practicing using vaginal dilators in different positions such as laying on your back, hands and knees, deep squat, and lying on your side, your organs shift around the canal and the device and allow for gentle mobilization of the tissue.

 You can also compress the dilator gently into the walls of the vagina.
 To do this, imagine that the opening of the vagina is a clock, and gently move the dilator in a slow circular method pausing at each “hour” of the clock to gently press the dilator into the wall of the vagina.

 Your health care provider may have a unique training plan for you outside of the recommendations made here.
-Always contact a professional before starting a new training plan.
+Always contact a professional before starting a new vaginal dilator training plan.

-There are a number of different types available to purchase including magnetic, plastic, and silicone.
-We recommend choosing a silicone vaginal dilator set based on comfort levels and because sets allow progression through a larger range of sizes.
+There are a number of different types of vaginal dilators available to purchase including magnetic, plastic, and silicone.
+We recommend that you use a silicone vaginal dilator set based on comfort levels and because sets allow you to progress through a larger range of sizes.